A Bayes Factor Framework for Unified Parameter Estimation and Hypothesis Testing: Applications

-BFFs were computed in three ways: i) By first computing the marginal posterior distribution for each coefficient from kernel smoothing of $10'000'000$ Markov chain Monte Carlo (MCMC) samples (solid orange lines) computed with Stan \citep{Carpenter2017} and then computing the BFF via the Savage-Dickey density ratio as explained in Section~\ref{sec:bayesian}. ii) By computing the marginal posterior with integrated nested Laplace approximation (short-dashed blue lines) via INLA \citep{Rue2009} and then computing the BFF via the Savage-Dickey density. iii) By estimating the parameters of the logistic model first with maximum likelihood, and then using each estimated coefficient and its standard error for a univariate normal analysis as explained in Section~\ref{sec:normalmean}, ignoring the nuisance parameters (long-dashed green lines).
+SCs were computed in three ways: i) By first computing the marginal posterior distribution for each coefficient from kernel smoothing of $1'000'000$ Markov chain Monte Carlo (MCMC) samples (solid orange lines) computed with \texttt{Stan} \citep{Carpenter2017} and then computing the SC via the Savage-Dickey density ratio as explained in Section~\ref{sec:bayesian}. ii) By computing the marginal posterior with integrated nested Laplace approximation (INLA; short-dashed blue lines) via \texttt{INLA} \citep{Rue2009} and then computing the SC via the Savage-Dickey density. iii) By estimating the parameters of the logistic model first with maximum likelihood, and then using each estimated coefficient and its standard error for a univariate normal analysis similar to Section~\ref{sec:replicationstudies}, ignoring the nuisance parameters in the SC analysis (long-dashed green lines).
 As a result, the MEEs from the univariate normal analysis correspond to maximum likelihood estimates, while the MEEs from the MCMC and INLA analyses correspond to integrated maximum likelihood estimates.

-The MCMC analysis took the longest of the three (around 30 minutes to run), followed by the INLA analysis (about a second to run), followed by the univariate analysis (almost instantaneous).
-We can see that the BFFs based on MCMC and INLA (with default settings) may have inaccuracies or cannot be computed in the outer regions of the BFF, since these are regions where the posterior density is close to zero.
-We can also see that the univariate normal BFF agrees reasonably well with the MCMC and INLA BFFs in most cases, with the exception of the 'Hydramnios' variable.
-In this case, the MCMC and INLA BFFs increase monotonically but end abruptly around OR = 50 and OR = 30, respectively, because no larger MCMC samples were observed or because the INLA algorithm returned a posterior density of zero.
-However, the shapes of the BFFs suggest that their maxima lie outside the range shown, and may even be larger than the maximum of the univariate normal BFF.
-Because of these computational issues, the `Hydramnios' BFF should be interpreted with caution.
+The MCMC analysis took the longest of the three (around 5 minutes to run), followed by the INLA analysis (about a second to run), followed by the univariate analysis (almost instantaneous).
+We can see that the SCs based on MCMC and INLA (with default settings) may have inaccuracies or cannot be computed in the outer regions of the SC, since these are regions where the posterior density is close to zero.
+We can also see that the univariate normal SC agrees reasonably well with the MCMC and INLA SCs in most cases, with the exception of the `Camera 2' coefficient.
+In this case, the MCMC and INLA SCs end abruptly around OR = 16, because no larger MCMC samples were observed or because the INLA algorithm returned a posterior density of zero.
+In this case, the normal approximation SC could be used cautiously as an extrapolation of the MCMC and INLA SCs.